 - Crusty bread on the side

-- To a large pot over medium heat, add a tablespoon of olive oil.
-Add the diced carrot, celery and onion.
+- Place a large soup pot over medium heat, and add a tablespoon of olive oil to the bottom of the pot.
+Add the diced carrot, celery, and onion.

 - Cook, stirring frequently until the vegetables begin to soften.
 Add the garlic and bay leaf and cook for an additional minute.
 You do not want the vegetables to caramelize, you are just looking to soften them.

 - Over medium-high heat add four cups of broth (or stock) to the pot with the vegetables.
 Bring to a rolling boil then reduce the heat to medium-low.